abhish127/abhish127/README.md

 ![](https://komarev.com/ghpvc/?username=abhish127)

 ## About Me
 I'm Abhishek, a 10th grader and amateur developer at Lynbrook High School.
-Some of my interests include coding, biology, and aeronautics.
+Some fields that I am interested in, include coding, biology, and aeronautics.
 Feel free to check out my profile for some projects that I'm working on!

 ## Projects